Cafe. Cooking School. Caterer. Providore.

-The Cunning Culinarian has been running cooking classes for both adults and children for over two years.
+The Cunning Culinarian has been running cooking classes for both adults and children for over four years.
 As we now have our own little nook in the heart of Maitland, we are bringing the classes home where they belong!

 Offering a wide range of culinary enhancement, we run childrens' cooking classes after school and during school holidays, and adult cooking classes by appointment.